open-rsx/rsb-manual/glossary.rst

    participant

      Any entity that communicates via the bus is called a participant.
-Typical participants are listeners which receive events and informers which publish events.
+Typical participants are :term:`listener` s which receive :term:`event` s and :term:`informer` s which publish :term:`event` s.

+   listener

+     A kind of :term:`participant` which (asynchronously) receives :term:`event` s.

+   informer

+     A kind of :term:`participant` which publishes :term:`event` s.

    scope